adaltas/node-shell/doc/api/help.md

 process.stdout.write( app.help( [] ) )
 ```

-Pass the name of the command as an array to print the help of any sub command.
+Pass the name of the command as an array to print the help of any nested command.
 It behaves the same as defining the command as a string.

 ```js
 process.stdout.write( app.help( ['start'] ) );